+Gavin Scott

-Kate Banks CAS Coordinator kbanks@mescairo.com
+CAS Coordinator

+gscott@mescairo.com

 Course Overview: Theory of Knowledge

 The Theory of Knowledge (TOK) programme is central to the educational philosophy of the International Baccalaureate Diploma Programme.
 It challenges students to reflect critically on the different ways in which we know, or think and say that we know, and thus prompts them to consider the role which knowledge plays in different disciplines and different cultures.
 It encourages students to become aware of themselves as thinkers, to become aware of the complexity of knowledge, and to recognise the significance of the context.